JieSing/ConwaysLife/README.txt

   This code contains the mechanics for the Conway's life simulation.
 It can generate random cell maps and read cell map text files.
 It can use these cell maps to run a Conway's life simulation.
 The file can also write statistics of the simulations into text files.

 2. Density_measurements
   This code is used to test Conway's Game of Life by altering the density of randomly generated text files.
-It contains two words for measurements: Simulate_densities (which creates random cell maps for densities 0 to 99 and iterates them

 3. Glider.txt
   This text file is an example of a known cell map that can be called by Conways_life_mechanics with the function known_pattern.
 This text file has the pattern for a glider (10x10) which can be called in Conways_life_mechanics using the word 'known_pattern'.